PyVRP/PyVRP/docs/source/dev/contributing.rst

 PyVRP uses a number of native Python extensions that are written in C++ for performance.
 These extensions are built every time ``uv sync`` is used, but that command builds everything in release mode.
 While developing, one typically wants to use debug builds.
-Now that the virtual environment has bee prepared, these (and more) can be made by using the ``buildtools/build_extensions.py`` script directly, as follows:
+Now that the virtual environment has been prepared, these (and more) can be made by using the ``buildtools/build_extensions.py`` script directly, as follows:

 .. code-block:: shell